• About The Emerald Palate

 Latta was started in 2011 following owner Andrew Latta’s years of experience working his way up from a busser in his home state of Kentucky to the lead sommelier for one of the finest wine programs in Thailand.
 His first vintage was made in Walla Walla with the goal of showcasing lesser-known varietals from premiere vineyards in eastern Washington.

-When I tried the Latta Latta GSM 2016 vintage (~$40) it tasted deceptively young, with bright berry notes and a smooth caramel finish.
+When I tried the Latta Latta GSM (~$40), it tasted deceptively young, with bright berry notes and a smooth caramel finish.
 Latta’s wines are all fermented on native yeast and punched down by hand which really helps you appreciate the nuanced flavors of each wine.

 Rasa Vineyards QED Red Blend